BIOPHYSICAL IMAGING

 Membrane Particle Dynamics

-Understanding the molecular dynamics is of fundamental importance for the interpretation of most Biophysical processes.
-The detection of particle motion can be achieved through Fluorescence Correlation Spectroscopy (FCS), which can be combined to Stimulated Emission super resolution microscopy (STED-FCS), in order to achieve subdiffraction levels of details.
+Understanding molecular dynamics is of fundamental importance for the interpretation of most biophysical processes.
+The detection of particle motion can be achieved through FCS and STED-FCS, in order to achieve high-resolution levels of details.
 Further signal correlation-based techniques have been developed, such as Image Correlation Spectroscopy and related methods, and are currently being investigated in our group.
-An alternative, but also complementary, method is the Single Particle Tracking approach, in which the time traces of detected particles are analyzed to lead to particle-specific levels of detail.
-This approach is currently being applied to Interferometric Scattering (ISCAT) microscopy to reach kHz and faster sampling rates.
+An alternative, but also complementary, method is the SPT approach, in which the time traces of detected particles are analyzed to lead to particle-specific levels of detail.
+This approach is currently being applied to iSCAT and MINFLUX microscopy to reach kHz and faster sampling rates.

 These methods are applied by our group to gain further insights in the dynamics of membrane-bound molecules, to obtain functional and structural insights on lipid membranes, model and cellular.